material-components/material-components-web/packages/mdc-textfield/outline/README.md

 --- | ---
-getWidth() => number | Returns the width of the outline element getHeight() => number | Returns the height of the outline element setOutlinePathAttr(value: string) => void | Sets the SVG path of the outline element
+getWidth() => number | Returns the width of the outline element getHeight() => number | Returns the height of the outline element setOutlinePathAttr(value: string) => void | Sets the "d" attribute of the outline element's SVG path

 #### The full foundation API